-These guidelines, under the authority of South Texas College Policy #4712- Information Resources Security, set forth the framework for a comprehensive Information Security Program as required under Texas Administrative Code and other applicable regulatory requirements.
+Under the authority of the TASB South Texas College Policy CS (LOCAL)-Information Security, these guidelines set forth the framework for a comprehensive Information Security Program as required under the Texas Administrative Code and other applicable regulatory requirements.

 2. Scope